pH-Sensitive nanotheranostics for dual-modality imaging guided nanoenzyme catalysis therapy and phototherapy†

-Triple-negative breast cancer shows resistance to conventional radiotherapy or chemotherapy, and no molecularly targeted therapy is available for this malignancy in clinical.
-In this work, a theranostic nanosystem with core–shell structure was synthesized through self-assembly of amphiphilic macromolecule, which could perform effective catalysis therapy and phototherapy.
-Herein, the superparamagnetic iron oxide (SPIO) nanocrystals and NIFI dyes IR780 were effectively loaded into the hydrophobic core of nanosystem, which enabled dual-modality magnetic resonance imaging and near-infrared fluorescence imaging; moreover, on hydrophilic crown, the neighboring carboxylic acid-based amide linkage showed charge conversion property in tumor acidic microenvironment and endowed the system targeted diagnosis and delivery.
-Through the light excitation, this theranostic system exerted synergistic anti-cancer activity through the nano-enzyme catalysis effect enhanced phototherapy in triple-negative 4T1 breast cancer model.
-Furthermore, there was no obvious side-effects.
-The results demonstrated a great potential of this theranostic nanosystem for cancer diagnosis and therapy.
+Triple-negative breast cancer shows resistance to conventional radiotherapies and chemotherapies, and few molecular targeted therapies are currently available for this malignancy in clinical settings.
+In this work, a theranostic nanosystem with a core–shell structure was synthesized through self-assembly of amphiphilic macromolecules, which can be used in effective catalysis therapy and phototherapy.
+Herein, we report that superparamagnetic iron oxide nanocrystals and IR780 dye were effectively loaded into the hydrophobic core of the nanosystem, which enabled dual-modality magnetic resonance imaging and near-infrared fluorescence imaging.
+Furthermore, on the hydrophilic crown, the neighboring carboxylic acid-based amide linkage showed charge conversion properties in the tumor acidic microenvironment and endowed the system with targeted diagnosis and delivery.
+Upon light excitation, this theranostic system exerted synergistic anti-cancer activity through the nano-enzyme catalysis effect enhanced phototherapy in a triple-negative 4T1 breast cancer model.
+Furthermore, there were no obvious side-effects.
+The results of our study demonstrate the great potential of this theranostic nanosystem in cancer diagnosis and therapy.